stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper/stored-procedure.md

----
-layout: default
-title: Dapper - Stored Procedure
+# Dapper - Stored Procedure
-permalink: stored-procedure
----

-{% include template-h1.html %}

 ## Description
 Using Stored Procedure in Dapper is very easy, you simply need to specify the command type